kimdesok/ATOM_NPU_based_Inference_Service_Platform/README.md

 ## Project Overview

-This page describes on-going experiments and implementation of components to build a prototype inference service platform for cancer diagnosis based on microscopic tissue images.
-Currently the following tasks were planned and some of them were implemented:
+This page describes on-going experiments and their outcomes along with implementation of components to build an inference service platform for cancer diagnosis based on microscopic tissue images.
+Currently the following tasks are planned and some of them have been implemented:
-* a RESTful client–server inference architecture
+* design and implementation of a RESTful client–server inference architecture
-* benchmarking of the inference performance of deep learning models across GPUs and NPUs
+* benchmarking of the performance of deep learning models
 * validation of the feasibility of a NPU-based production deployment
-* Rough idea of `a pre-production research platform` to explore the architecture and operational workflow of a real clinical AI inference service.
+* requirement analysis of `a pre-production research platform` to explore the architecture and operational workflow of a real clinical AI inference service.

 🎯 **Specific Aims:**